 \subsection{Real part of susceptibility}

-In this appendix, we present the real part of the susceptibility, $\chi'_{e(o)}(\omega)=\mathrm{Re}\,\chi(\omega)$, for the QD-coupled cases discussed in the main text.
+In this Appendix, we present the real part of the susceptibility, $\chi'_{e(o)}(\omega)=\mathrm{Re}\,\chi(\omega)$ in Fig.~\ref{ReChi_W_AllCases_CleanQD}, Fig.~\ref{ReChi_W_AllCases_Disordered}, and Fig.~\ref{Appendix_Barrier_ReChi_W}, for the QD-coupled cases discussed in the main text.
 As noted there, $\chi'_{e(o)}$ renormalizes the cavity frequency $\omega_c$, shifting $\omega_c \to \omega_c+\chi'_{e(o)}(\omega_c)$.
-Similar to the dissipative response, the MBS parity-dependent dispersive shift occurs when the cavity couples to both MBSs.
+Similarly to the dissipative response, the MBSs parity-dependent dispersive shift occurs when the cavity couples to both MBSs.
 In contrast, for ABSs and QMBSs, a discernible shift emerges even for partial coupling, i.e., before the cavity fully couples to the entire wire.